pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 One has to think first in terms of _what is shown to the user if it is known_, only then in terms of _what is the question I want to ask_

+### Forgetting the casual/noob mapper

+MapComplete is in the first place a tool to help *non-technical* people visualize their interest and contribute to it.
+In order to maximize contribution:

+1. Use simple language.
+Avoid difficult words and explain jargon
+2. Put the simple questions first and the difficult ones on the back.
+The contributor can then stop at a difficult point and go to the next POI
+3. Use symbols and images, also in the mappings on questions
+4. Make sure the icons (on the map and in the questions) are big enough, clear enough and contrast enough with the background map

 ### Using layers to distinguish on attributes

 One layer should portray one kind of physical object, e.g. "benches" or "restaurants".
 It should contain all of them, disregarding other properties.